Amber Baker

 Amber M. Baker is an American politician.
 Baker is a Democrat and was elected as the representative for District 72 in the North Carolina House of Representatives, representing Forsyth County, in 2020.

-Education and career
+Early life and career

-Baker holds a Bachelor of Science in elementary education from Winston-Salem State University and a Master of Arts and Doctor of Philosophy in educational leadership and administration from Ohio State University.
-She served as the principal of Kimberley Park Elementary School in Winston-Salem, N.C., part of Winston-Salem Forsyth County Schools, from 2008 to 2019.
+Baker was born in Louisville, Kentucky.
+She attended Howard University.
+She earned a Bachelor of Science in elementary education from Winston-Salem State University and a Master of Arts and a Doctor of Philosophy from Ohio State University.

+Baker served as principal of Kimberley Park Elementary School in Winston-Salem, North Carolina, part of Winston-Salem/Forsyth County Schools.
+She has also worked as principal consultant with Beyond Expectations Consultants.